thomasbad/No_Sophos_TamperProtection/README.md

 Step 3.
 Run this tool, follow the step

 Step 4.
-Once it reboot and enter to the login screen, login, then shutdown and repeat from Step 1 again
+Once it reboot and enter to the login screen, login, if it not works, then shutdown and repeat from Step 1 again.
+It would maximum just needs to do twice.

 Step 5.
 Done, it should be now eiter locked or unlocked, depending on your choice.